marty1885/Athena/README.md

 ## Tensor and Backends

 `Athena` handles tensor like how a game engine handles shaders and meshes.
 The `Tensor` class does not creare nor operate a tensor itself.
 Instead it calls a `Backend` that does all the job.
 This design allows `Athena` to load backends at runtime and even utilize multiple backened at once.<br>
 Backends in `Athena` can do more than performing tensor operations.
-So called `Algoritms` can be inserted into a backend then queried at runtime to perforem specific tasks if the uderlying library has a way to do it faster then using tensor operations.
+So called `Algoritms` can be inserted into a backend then quary at runtime to perforem specific tasks if the uderlying library has a way to do it faster then using tensor operations.

 Currently only the `XtensorBackend` using `xtensor` as the base library is avliable.
 Other backends using faster libraries like `ArrayFire`, `MIOpen` and `blaze` is planed.

 ## Examples

-`example1` in the `examples` folder demostrates how to implement a MLP to solve the XOR problem in Athena.
+`example1` in the `examples` folder demostrates how to implement a MLP to solve the XOR problem in Athena.<br>
+`mnist` contains an example using a MLP to classify MNIST digits.

 ## Development and contribution